21ideas-org/21ideas.org/content.en/docs/Practice/lightning/phoenix.md

 {{% image "/img/30.jpeg" /%}}

 Yes, Phoenix lets you receive onchain payments, but they will be instantly swapped to LN sats.
 You can also do **Swap-out** and send LN sats to the onchain address.
 Swaps take place "under the hood".
 The technical details of the process lie outside the scope of this guide, just note that Phoenix should not be thought of as an onchain wallet.
 In a sense, Phoenix can be called a _Lightning Maximalist Wallet_ ⚡️.

+_To see how bitcoins are released into the Lightning Network and other technical aspects of how it works, check out this video:_
+{{< youtube yKdK-7AtAMQ />}}

 ## Practice